 \begin{lem}[Strong convexity of the strain energy density; \cite{KMZ-MMAS-2022}] Let the tensors $\mathbb{P}$, $\mathbb{P}^h \in L^\infty( \Omega, \mathcal{L}(\widehat{\M}^2, \widehat{\M}^2) )$ and $\mathbb{Q} \in L^\infty( \Omega, \mathcal{L}(\widehat{\M}^3, \widehat{\M}^3 ) )$ be given by \eqref{eq:M3-1}, \eqref{eq:M3-2} and \eqref{eq:M4-4}--\eqref{eq:M5-1} respectively, with Lamé moduli $\lambda$, $\mu$ satisfying \eqref{eq:M3-7}.

 For every $w \in H^3(\Omega)$, we have

-where $\xi_ {\mathbb{P}}, \xi_{\mathbb{Q}}$ are positive constants only depending on $\alpha_0$ and $\gamma_0$ and $l$ has been defined in \eqref{eq:M4-1}. \end{lem} In order to introduce the variational formulation of the Neumann problem \eqref{eq:M2-1}--\eqref{eq:M2-4}, we need to derive an expression of the derivatives with respect to the cartesian variables at boundary points in terms of the derivatives with respect to local variables.
+where $\xi_ {\mathbb{P}}, \xi_{\mathbb{Q}}$ are positive constants only depending on $\alpha_0$ and $\gamma_0$, and $l$ has been defined in \eqref{eq:M4-1}. \end{lem} In order to introduce the variational formulation of the Neumann problem \eqref{eq:M2-1}--\eqref{eq:M2-4}, we need to derive an expression of the derivatives with respect to the Cartesian variables at boundary points in terms of the derivatives with respect to local variables.
 We shall need the following lemma, whose proof is postponed in the Appendix.